 While growth in social media usage is leveling off on individual platforms (with the notable exception of TikTok), podcasting is taking off!
 The percent of people who have ever listened to a podcast has grown steadily since 2014, and between 2019 to 2021, monthly podcast listening has jumped by 28%.

 Podcasts are not just filler or background noise; they’re highly targeted to listeners’ interests and fans eagerly await the next installment.
-If your brand is looking to expand its audience in niche markets, using podcast influencers to promote your products or services may be an ideal way to create awareness, affinity, engagement, and even sales among an audience of enthusiastic and loyal listeners.
+For a brand looking to expand its audience in niche markets, using podcast influencers to promote products or services may be an ideal way to create awareness, affinity, engagement, and even sales among an audience of enthusiastic and loyal listeners.

 Who Listens to Podcasts and Why Do They Listen?